CategoricalData/hydra/README.md

 There are two helper types, `FlowWrapper` and `Trace`, which are used together with `Flow`; a `FlowWrapper` is the result of evaluating a `Flow`, while `Trace` encapsulates a stack trace and error or logger messages.
 Since `Flow` is a monad, you can create a `GraphFlow` with `f = pure x`, where `x` is anything you would like to enter into a transformation pipeline.
-The transformation is actually applied when you call `unFlow` and pass in a graph context and , i.e.
+The transformation is actually applied when you call `unFlow` and pass in a graph context and a trace, i.e.

 ```haskell
 unFlow f cx emptyTrace